17 Cute Greeting Cards for Every Summer Wedding, Birthday or Event

 Ahead, we found adorably illustrated cards that are cheeky enough for your smart-aleck friend, vibrant wedding cards that feel celebratory instead of stiff, floral printed thank-you notes that are pretty enough to please your conservative grandma, and a pineapple sunglasses birthday card that turns a 5×4″ piece of paper into actual art.

 Go on and order one, two, or the whole lot.
-Our motto: It’s always better to have a chic, original card on hand to make special occasions more stylish, memorable and personal.
+Our thinking: It’s always smart to have a chic, original card on hand to make occasions even more special and stylish.

 Tropical Print